RealRobotics/pi-rugby-ball/install/README.md

 Then reboot.

 Now for the language.
-Generate the `en_GB` locale using the command:
+Generate the correct locale using the command:

 ```bash
 sudo dpkg-reconfigure locales
 ```

 Select `en_GB.UTF-8` and follow the prompts to exit.
 Reboot yet again.
-Now `locale` shows `en_GB.UTF-8` for everything.
+Now `locale` shows `en_GB.UTF-8` for everything and the keyboard should be correct.

 ## Update kernel to 6.2